dapplets/dapplet-docs/docs/ex14-core-login.md

 title: 'Ex14: Core Login'
 ---

-This example shows how to work with Ethereum/NEAR wallets and smart-contracts via new Core Login API.
+This example shows how to work with Ethereum and NEAR wallets and smart-contracts via new Core Login API.

 Here is the initial code for this example: [`ex14-core-login-exercise`](https://github.com/dapplets/dapplet-template/tree/ex14-core-login-exercise).